Go to the Students section

 Go to the Support us section

 There is one thing that is certain about Brexit and that is that it can create a lot of uncertainty!
 The international student advisers are here to help you by providing you with the most up-to-date information we have from the most reliable sources.
 In our answers below we have linked to a number of UK Council for International Students ( UKCISA) sites- they are a great source of information for students from outside the UK.

 New information on Brexit can become available at any time and we will keep this webpage as up to date as possible.
 If you have any questions, do contact the International Student Advice Team.

-If you’re an EU/EEA or Swiss national living in the UK, you will need to apply to the EU Settlement Scheme if you want the opportunity to continue living here after 31 December 2020.
+If you’re an EU/EEA or Swiss national living in the UK, you will need to apply to the EU Settlement Scheme if you want the opportunity to continue living, working and studying here after 30 June 2021.

 You can apply for settled or pre-settled status:Settled status is given to those who have been residing in the UK for 5 years.Pre-settled status is given to those who have been in the UK for less than 5 years.
 Once you have been here for 5 years you will receive settled status.